 Our team have produced a number of articles on the subject of Operational Resilience.
 The most recent are shown below.
 To see all articles on the subject, please click here to go to our news page.

-Join us for a webinar as Kenneth Underhill looks in more detail at the respective definitions of 'Impact Tolerances' and explores how firms should approach setting these across a multitude of scenarios aligned to their Important Business Services.
-Operational...
+Join us for the fourth of our webinars on Operational Resilience as Kenneth Underhill looks in detail at the respective definitions of 'Impact Tolerances' and explores how firms should approach setting these across a multitude of scenarios aligned to their Important...

 The industry has long sought consistency and in their approach to Operational Resilience the PRA and FCA have mostly delivered it, if not what had been hoped for in their co-ordinated Policy Statements released on 29th March.
 For those firms who are dual-regulated,...